jordan-bird/art-DCGAN-Keras/README.md

 Image data should all be in /data/datasetname

-Four examples are generated every time an epoch is finished
+Four examples and models are saved every time an epoch is finished

+### Save and Load models
+python keras-art-dcgan.py -dataset=datasetname -save_model=faces -load_model=faces

+The d and g models will be saved into ./output/weights/ as faces-d.h5 and faces-g.h5 The d and g models will be loaded from the above, selecting the -d and -g is automated, just provide a name

 ## Requirements
 - Keras